troperville

 Real Life

-• Cabinet War Rooms underneath Whitehall in London, serving as the nerve centre of Britain's war effort.
+• The Cabinet War Rooms underneath Whitehall in London, serving as the nerve centre of Britain's war effort.

-• Truth in Television: Militaries and other Armed (and sometimes even unarmed, see political campaigns) factions tend to have these for a reason, as they generally serve as a large, central meeting area for conferences with underlings and field leaders to talk things through, plan out future moves and contingencies, and anticipate future developments.
+• Truth in Television: Militaries and other armed (and sometimes even unarmed, see political campaigns) factions tend to have these for a reason, as they generally serve as a large, central meeting area for conferences with underlings and field leaders to talk things through, plan out future moves and contingencies, and anticipate future developments.

 • This is one of the reasons generals in World War One stayed in large chateaux - not because they desired the luxury but because these were convenient places to house the large planning staff a corps or division needed, and they were frequently (though not always) already wired up to the telephone and telegraph network and serviced by decent roads.
 They were also generally (but again not always) beyond the range of enemy artillery.